harunawaizumi/gcp-health-lab/README.md

 ### Write to a sink

-There are 4P in Apache Beam data pipeline.
+There are four key components in an Apache Beam data pipeline:

-- PCollection: immutable dataset.
-It's the input and output of each step of the pipeline.
+- PCollection: An immutable dataset that serves as the input and output of each step in the pipeline.
-- PTransform: operations to transform data
+- PTransform: Operations that transform the data.
-- Pipeline: define one job, what to do, how to transform, and how to write.
+- Pipeline: Defines the job, including what to do, how to transform the data, and how to write the results.
-- Pipeline Runner: backend to process this job.
+- Pipeline Runner: The backend that processes the job.

-The code below creates an initial input as PCollection.
-Read a Fit data from Google Clous Storage.
-"ParseJson" transforms the data and return an output PCollection.
-WriteToBQ get the PCollection to save it to BigQuery.
+  The code below creates an initial input as a PCollection, reads Fit data from Google Cloud Storage, uses ParseJson to transform the data, and writes the output PCollection to BigQuery:

 ```
     (p